Oliver-Gross/Starbucks-Capstone-Challenge/Blog_Post.md

 Like the quote states, efficiency is mandatory for a company.
 So for this challenge I want to look into the dataset from Starbucks, which <br>
 contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.<br>
 Here they send their offers to every user, which also includes user who complete an offer without even seeing it first. <br>
-It would be inefficient to send those users offers and therefore I want to create a prediction model which offer should be <br>
+It would be inefficient to send those users offers and therefore I want to design a prediction model which gives out a list of <br>
-send to a certain user.<br>
+offers a certain user will most likely complete.<br>

 ### Introduction of the dataset:
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.